-With so many different terms out there describing vocal technique, it can sometimes be a bit confusing to distinguish what all of it really means, or to apply it to your vocal study and everyday practice.
+With so many different terms out there describing vocal technique, it can be confusing to distinguish what all of it really means, or to apply it to your vocal study and everyday practice.
+Speech Level Singing is one of those terms.
+In this article, we’ll take a closer look at the ins and outs of Speech Level Singing, what it’s used for, when it’s used, and more.
+Let’s get started!

-SLS was originally developed by singer, actor, and vocal coach Seth Riggs as a way to help teach the basic principle that “if you can talk, you can sing!”
-Later in this article, we will look at what vocal (and speech) styles can benefit from SLS.
+Speech Level Singing was originally developed by singer, actor and vocal coach, Seth Riggs, as a way to help teach the basic principle that, “if you can talk, you can sing!”
+Later in this article, we will look at what vocal (and speech) styles can benefit from Speech Level Singing.

-Here is an easy chart to show the differences between Speech Level Singing (SLS) and something like Bel Canto, a technique for primarily classical styles that utilizes a large amount of breath for long, sustained phrases.
+There are more similarities than differences between Speech Level Singing and Bel Canto.
+Here is an easy chart to show the differences between Speech Level Singing and something like Bel Canto, a technique for primarily classical styles that utilizes a large amount of breath for long, sustained phrases.
 Surprisingly, additional vocal styles that can benefit from Bel Canto studies would be Musical Theatre, Pop, Heavy Metal and Hard Rock.

 |Breath emphasis on centered, diaphragmatic breathing.||Breath emphasis on low and deep-diaphragmatic breathing.|